KBeshkov/Geod_Top/README.md

-===Geodesic-based distance reveals non-linear topological featuresin neural activity from mouse visual cortex===
+===Geodesic-based distance reveals nonlinear topological featuresin neural activity from mouse visual cortex===

 Before running any of the code the Algorithms.py should be run as it is used in every other script.